 We have been offering e-learning since 1995 and would have quickly moved entirely to the web if the choice was clear cut.
 The major advantages of browser-based applications as opposed to native Windows applications are supposed to be in distribution, tracking, cross platform compatibility, and communication.
 Our experience tells us the following:

-when the content changes frequently.
-In fact, we provide numerous
+appealing when the content changes frequently.
+In fact, we

-web links so that students can access relevant current information.
+provide numerous web links so that students can access relevant

-As mentioned above, we would also make our application downloadable
+current information.
+As mentioned above, we would also make our

-if such downloads could be protected from redistribution.
-Running
+application downloadable if such downloads could be protected

 ^